 While our Hotline operates 24/7, WOAR’s office is open Monday-Friday 9-5pm.
 Evening appointments are based on staff availability and can be made by arrangement.
 Once counseling begins, the scheduling of ongoing sessions is the responsibility of the client and Counselor.

 WOAR has highly trained Master’s level counselors that help people heal from sexual abuse.
 Trauma-focused counseling is different than long-term therapy.
 At WOAR, it describes a time-limited approach that primarily addresses the abuse – its emotional, behavioral, and relationship effects; as well reducing their impact… it’s about moving on from the trauma.
 We use different methods: talking about thoughts, feelings and behaviors; practicing how to manage strong emotions; working through memories; learning how our brains and bodies respond to (and heal from) trauma, and more.
 This type of counseling often features activities that exercise different ways of sensing and expressing – journaling, art, music, movement, yoga, and more.

 The bottom line is that, if you, or someone you care about, is struggling with problems related to sexual violence, professional help is available, either through WOAR or other providers.
-In addition to our Helpline (215-985-3333), health insurers, mental health providers, and employee assistance programs are other sources of services.
+In addition to our Hotline (215-985-3333), health insurers, mental health providers, and employee assistance programs are other sources of services.
 For additional information, refer to: Resources.